storageos/api-manager/README.md

 See [Shared Volume Contoller](internal/controllers/sharedvolume/README.md) for more detail.

+### Node Delete Controller

+The Node Delete Controller is responsible for removing nodes from the StorageOS cluster when the node has been removed from Kubernetes.

+See [Node Delete Contoller](controllers/node-delete/README.md) for more detail.

 ## Initialization

 Startup blocks on obtaining a connection to the StorageOS control plane API,